baomidou/mybatis-plus-doc/src/content/docs/en/guides/code-generator.md

   </dependency>
   ```

-- Add the **Template Engine** dependency.
+- Add a template engine dependency.
 MyBatis-Plus supports Velocity (default), Freemarker, and Beetl.
-Users can choose their preferred template engine.
-If none meet your requirements, a custom template engine can be used.
+You can choose a template engine you are familiar with.
+If none of these meet your requirements, you can use a custom template engine.

   Velocity (default):